 What to Do When SQL DBCC CHECKDB Repair Allow Data Loss Failed

 In this blog, we will give the complete solution when the DBCC CHECKDB Repair Allow Data Loss failed.
-This command is used to recover SQL database.
+This command is used to repair SQL Server database.
 But sometimes it does not work well due to many reasons.
 Here we will discuss what is DBCC command, how it fix the database corruption, when this command does not work, and the alternate solution for SQL database recovery.
 So let’s start with the step by step guide.

 All About DBCC CHECKDB

 The DBCC CHECKDB command is executed in SQL Server to check the logical and physical integrity of all objects in the database.
 These components can include pages, values, index relationships, tables, and triggers.
 This process involves many structural integrity checks.

 If a check fails while executing the DBCC command, an error message may appear.
 Due to various problems, the SQL DBCC CHECKDB Repair_Allow_Data_Loss command must be executed on the database components.
 Some of the issues are SQL page corruption, corruption of header, sudden system shutdown or power failure, hardware issue, etc.

 Before going further, let’s know what DBCC CHECKDB REPAIR_ALLOW_DATA_LOSS fixes with the help of screenshot:

 Know What Happens When DBCC CHECKDB REPAIR ALLOW DATA LOSS is Executed?